keenlabs/KeenClient-iOS/README.md

 ###### Block-based Global Properties

-For this, the Objective-C property is called globalPropertiesBlock.
+For this, the Objective-C property is called `globalPropertiesBlock`.
 The property’s value will be a block that you define.
 Every time an event is added, the block will be called.
-The client expects the block to return an NSDictionary consisting of the global properties for that event collection.
+The client expects the block to return an `NSDictionary` consisting of the global properties for that event collection.
 Use this if you have a bunch of dynamic properties (see below) that you want to add to every event.

 Here’s an example using blocks: